Boris Gusakov: Background

 Boris Vasilevich Gusakov was born in 1938, in the Saltykovka district of Balashikha, Moscow Oblast, Soviet Union.
 Gusakov was born into a family of alcoholics, and suffered from mental health issues from an early age, but these were often ignored due to the ongoing World War II.
 At the age of 3, Gusakov witnessed an eerie scene: a bomb dropped by the Germans killed several people, including a teenage girl who had her head blown off.
 Later on, during interrogations, Gusakov said that while committing attacks on his victims, he wanted to relive the scene he had seen in his childhood.

-In 1955 he graduated from the school, but did not enter higher education, and began working as a photographer.
+In 1955 he graduated from the school but did not enter higher education, and began working as a photographer.
 Gusakov married a librarian in 1958, and a daughter was born.
-He treated his daughter cruelly, and tortured her.
+He treated his daughter cruelly and tortured her.
 From 1958 to 1961, Gusakov served in the Soviet Army, and shortly after his discharge from the army he was convicted for theft.
 From May 1962 to July 1965 he worked as a photographer at the factory "Kartolitografii" GAPU, where he was viewed positively by his colleagues.
 From August 1965 to July 1966 he worked at a laboratory for the film and photo department of the Ministry of Internal Affairs.
-From January 1967 to January 1968 he worked as a photographic engineer at an oncology and chemical research facility, but was fired for violating labor discipline.
+From January 1967 to January 1968 he worked as a photographic engineer at an oncology and chemical research facility but was fired for violating labour discipline.

-From February 1 to February 23, 1968, he worked as a chauffeur at the motor depot of the Moscow Post Office.
+From 1 February to 23 February 1968, he worked as a chauffeur at the motor depot of the Moscow Post Office.
 From February to May 1968, he had no permanent job and survived by doing odd jobs.
-Until May 14, he worked at the Moscow Children's Distribution Receiver of the UOOP of the Moscow Executive Committee, as the head of the darkroom operations.
+Until 14 May, he worked at the Moscow Children's Distribution Receiver of the UOOP of the Moscow Executive Committee, as the head of the darkroom operations.